kbickham/iLife_Robotic_Vaccum_v3s_Reverse_Engineer/README.md

  ![Back of PCB](https://github.com/kbickham/iLife_Robotic_Vaccum_v3s_Reverse_Engineer/blob/master/backofIlifePCB.jpg)

  I've built a control box and small 1DoF ultasonic detection system I wish to place on the end of a stepper driven 2DoF arm.
-I would like to use the original PCB because I don't really want to spend the time reintegrating these sensors and myster stepper driver boards.
+I would like to use the original PCB because I don't really want to spend the time reintegrating these sensors and motors with mystery encoder boards.

  ![STM32 PINOUT](https://github.com/kbickham/iLife_Robotic_Vaccum_v3s_Reverse_Engineer/blob/master/processor.PNG)
  Looking through the datasheet we find the pinout, and voltage/current characteristics for this processor: